KDE/digikam-doc/asset_management/organize_find.rst

     :alt:
     :align: center

-    digiKam Propose a Hierarchical View of Shooting Dates Which can be Exported to a Remote Web Service Easily
+    digiKam Propose a Hierarchical View of :ref:`Shooting Dates <dates_view>` Which can be Exported Easily to a Remote Web Service

 We actually recommend to auto-rename to match an event, a place or a theme. digiKam provides all date/calendar related grouping so that there's hardly a need for coding the date into the file name.
 Unless you'd like to do just that to browse your albums with another application that is not calendar savvy.
 You will buy a new camera one day or you have a second one already, sooner than you believe.
 The numbering scheme of that new camera will start over at typically IMG_0001.JPG again, creating identical file names to the ones you have already if you do not rename them.
 By renaming you lessen the chance of inadvertently overwriting them at a later date.
 Keep the new names clean, use alphanumerics, dashes, underscores and a single period prior to the file extension.